Setting Up an OpenShift Cluster

 cat ~/ocp-install/auth/kubeadmin-password

 - Configure Storage: Define StorageClasses (NFS, OCS, or local storage) so applications can persist data.
+See the Configure Storage section below.

 - Set Up Identity Providers: Replace the temporary